Sport on the Isle of Wight: Cricket

 The Isle of Wight is the 39th official county in English cricket, and the Isle of Wight Cricket Board organises a league of local clubs.
 Ventnor Cricket Club competes in the Southern Premier League, and has won the Second Division several times.
 Newclose County Cricket Ground near Newport opened officially in 2009 but with its first match held on 6 September 2008.
 The island has produced some notable cricketers, such as Danny Briggs, who plays county cricket for Warwickshire.

 Hampshire County Cricket Club have played County Championship matches on the Isle of Wight in three separate spells.
 The club played two matches at the Victoria Recreation Ground in Newport in 1938 and 1939 and returned to the island to play seven matches at the J. Samuel White's Ground in Cowes, one each season from 1956 to 1962.
 Hampshire played another County Championship game on the Isle of Wight in 2019, at the Newclose Ground.
 A scheduled 2020 Royal London One-Day Cup match was shelved when the tournament was cancelled due to the COVID-19 pandemic in the United Kingdom.

 Island Games

 The Isle of Wight competes in the biennial Island Games, which it hosted in 1993 and again in 2011.

 Golf

 There are eight Golf courses on the Isle of Wight.

+Rock Climbing

+There is one traditional rock climb on the Isle of Wight along the Skeleton Ridge; the chalk formation just to the East of The Needles.
+The route named Skeleton Ridge is graded HVS 4c and has 6 pitches; it was first ascended by Mick Fowler and Lorraine Smythe on the 3^{rd} November 1984.